All-optical quantum simulation of ultrastrong optomechanics: Discussions on the experimental implementation

-which is equivalent to the two-mode driven Fredkin-type interaction.
-Note that the terms of mode $b$ commutate with those of mode $c$, therefore the physical applications proposed in this work can also be obtained with the second method.
+which is equivalent to the two-mode-driven Fredkin-type interaction.
+Note that the terms of mode $b$ commutate with those of mode $c$; therefore, the physical applications proposed in this work can also be obtained with the second method.

-From Eq.~(\ref{unitary transformation of QFG}), we see that the Fredkin-type interaction can be derived from two beam-splitter couplings involving modes $b$ and $c$, and a cross-Kerr interaction between modes $a$ and $b$.
-The cross-Kerr coupling can be realized in various platforms such as cavity-QED systems~\cite{,Sinclair2007,Sinclair2008,Matsko2003,Kimble1998}, circuit-QED systems~\cite{Hu2011,Nigg2012,Bourassa2012,Hoi2013,Holland2015,Majer2007}, and optomechanical systems~\cite{Thompson2008,Sankey2010,Karuza2013}.